Tutorial: Signin SwiftUI

 }

-That’s all the changes we need to make to store chatterID in the Keychain!
-You can now test your implementation of Keychain storage by closing your Chatter app after making a post, re-launching it within your chatterID lifetime (which you set in the backend), and it should allow you to post without requiring you to sign in again.
+To test your implementation of Keychain storage, close your Chatter app after making a post, re-launch it within your chatterID lifetime (which you set in the back end), and it should allow you to post without requiring sign in again.
+You may also want to play with shorter or longer chatterID lifetime in the back end and see whether you’re asked to sign in again when expected.

 func delete(_ errMsg: Binding<String>) async {